g3tsyst3m/g3tsyst3m.github.io/_posts/2026-06-26-How to Create a Makeshift C2 with Claude Code as the Operator.md

 ## Why MCP as the Operator Interface?

 This is the part that makes this setup different.
 Claude Code can connect to any MCP server and call its tools natively.
 When I expose my C2's operator functions as MCP tools, I can type `list_agents()` or `run_shell("target-hostname", "whoami")` directly in a Claude Code conversation and get back output with full AI context.
-I can ask Claude to analyze results, chain commands, write scripts, and pivot -- all without leaving the editor.
+I can ask Claude to analyze results, chain commands, write scripts, and pivot.
+All without leaving the editor.

 This isn't "AI running my C2 autonomously."
 It's a tight integration where Claude has access to operator tools and I'm driving the session.
 Think of it like having the C2 client built into your IDE. 😸